“The Invisible Wall” An Unusual Diagonal Stride Drill That Really Works [Video]

 Summary: Strong forward body lean is one of the most obvious marks of an advanced nordic skier.
 The “Stride Triangle” and the “Invisible Wall” are concepts that help novice and intermediate skiers learn how to angle their bodies forward without letting their hips fall back.

-It’s big challenge for novice and intermediate skiers to develop enough forward body lean.
+It’s a challenge for novice and intermediate skiers to develop enough forward body lean.
 It’s not a position that feels familiar or comfortable to them.

 Visualize Your Stride Triangle

-It’s hands down the best way I know for knocking adult skiers out of their regular diagonal striding movement patterns and helping get their body in the correct overall position.
+It’s hands down the best way I know for knocking adult skiers out of their regular diagonal striding movement patterns and improving overall position.

 Here’s what a Stride Triangle looks like in walking: